inmanta/inmanta-core/docs/language.rst

 The integrated Jinja2 engine is limited to the entire Jinja feature set, except for subtemplates which are not supported.
 During execution Jinja2 has access to all variables and plug-ins that are available in the scope where the template is evaluated.
-Fully qualified names in the Impera model use ``::`` as a path separator.
+Fully qualified names in the Inmanta model use ``::`` as a path separator.
 This syntax is reserved in Jinja2, so ``::`` needs to be replaced with a ``.``.
 The result of the template is returned by the template function.